the-kenny/die-roboter/README.md

     (binding [roboter/*exception-handler* handle-tachyon]
       (roboter/work))

+By default each job has five minutes to complete before it is considered hung and are killed, returning its work to the queue.
+The timeout can be overridden by rebinding `die.roboter/\*timeout\*` or passing in a `:timeout` config key to the `work` function.
+You can also avoid timing out by calling the `die.roboter/report-progress` function, which resets the timer back to the start.

 AMQP is used as the transport.
 [RabbitMQ](http://rabbitmq.com) is a popular choice.
 Most functions take an optional `config` argument that can be used to specify the AMQP connection settings, but you can also